CSE321-Fall2021/cse321-portfolio-mraddtab/readme.md

 Project 3: Humidity Alarm
 =====
 This project aims to create a "Humidity Alarm", by once again combining software and hardware.
-The hardware componenets also include a Nucleo-LR45ZI, DHT11 sensor, buzzer,  16x2 LCD display, solderless breadboard, jumper wires, resistors, and a micro USB-A to micro USB-B cable.
+The hardware componenets include a Nucleo-LR45ZI, DHT11 sensor, buzzer,  16x2 LCD display, solderless breadboard, jumper wires, resistors, and a micro USB-A to micro USB-B cable.
 The DHT11 will monitor the humidity levels of the home, and display it on the LCD.
 When humidity levels reach a harmful level, the buzzer will sound until levels return to normal or the user manually mutes it.
+The software is written in C++, on the Mbed OS.